-What is the Implicit Association Test in Market Research?
+What is an Implicit Association Test (IAT)?
+Types and Examples

 This post covers how the Implicit Association Test can reveal underlying, or subconscious, consumer attitudes toward categories, brands, and communications.